Effects of Onset of Phase Transition on Binary Neutron Star Mergers: Equation of State

 where $\chi$ is the quark fraction that varies from 0 (pure HM) to 1 (pure QM).
 At the point where the mixed-phase starts to appear, we identify that position as the ``onset point of PT".
 The charge neutrality condition is given as,

 where $q_{L}$ is the leptonic charge.
-The energy density can be written as, We varied the onset points of the mixed-phase in each hybrid EoS by stitching it up at different densities.
+The energy density can be written as We varied the onset points of the mixed-phase in each hybrid EoS by stitching it up at different densities.

-For our analysis, we constructed three hybrid EoSs --- EoS {\ttfamily Hyb-A} (onset point- $2.17\rho_0$), EoS {\ttfamily Hyb-B} (onset point- $2.36\rho_0$) and EoS {\ttfamily Hyb-C} (onset point- $2.57\rho_0$).
-All the hybrid EoSs have a common point at $6.11\rho_0$ for the transition to pure QM.
-These EoSs are termed ``cold EoSs" since they are temperature independent and provide the relation between cold pressure $P_c$ and rest-mass density $\rho$ only.
-To simulate the pre-merger stage, cold EoSs are sufficient description of matter.
-However, merger and post-merger stages can invoke high shocks, which can increase the internal energy, for which we incorporate thermal effects.

-We mimic the cold EoSs using piece-wise polytrope fitting~\cite{adm13,ppeos}.
+We mimic the EoSs using piece-wise polytrope fitting~\citep{adm13,ppeos}.
 The process is to first break a tabulated EoS into $N$ pieces (typically $4\sim8$) of density ranges.
 For each piece $i$ (range $\rho_{i}\leq\rho<\rho_{i+1}$), fit the curve in function,

 where ($K_i,\Gamma_i$) are the $i^\mathrm{th}$ polytropic constant and polytropic exponent respectively.
 After fitting a reasonable $\Gamma_i$, the next polytropic constant $K_{i+1}$, is determined using the boundary condition, Only $K_1$ is obtained using a reasonable fitting for the first piece.
 These pieces are matched at the boundary to ensure the smoothness of the mimicked EoS.
 In piece-wise polytrope fitting of our EoSs, the first three pieces are kept identical for all the EoSs, and the next pieces steer according to further descriptions of matter, respectively.
 The plots of all the EoSs with respective quark fractions are presented in Fig.~\ref{fig:eos}.
 The different coloured shaded regions indicate the onset points of PT and mixed-phase regime for respective EoSs, as well as pure HM regime and pure QM regime common for all EoSs.
-We have taken the nuclear saturation density $\rho_0$ as $2.51 \times 10^{14}~\mathrm{g/cm^3}$~\cite{glen}.
-To provide a qualitative comparison, we present the density values on all the plots as $\rho/\rho_0$.

-The cold EoSs are supplemented by an ideal-fluid thermal component~\cite{gth2} which accounts for shock heating in the system that dissipates the kinetic energy into the internal energy.
+The EoSs are supplemented by an ideal-fluid thermal component~\citep{gth2}, which accounts for shock heating in the system that dissipates the kinetic energy into the internal energy.
 It presents the EoS in the form,

 where $\epsilon$ is the specific internal energy, and $\epsilon_c$ is given by,